What Is Brand Positioning?

 There are different brand positioning strategies you can use to stand out from the competition.
 A few of these include:

-1. Price-based strategy: High pricing can communicate value, whereas pricing your products or service lower than those of competitors can make them more accessible and affordable therefore attracting consumers, both have their advantages and disadvantages.
+1. Price-based strategy: High pricing can communicate value, whereas pricing your products or service lower than those of competitors can make them more accessible and affordable.
+Both have their advantages and disadvantages.
+One implies quality but excludes customers, one risks giving a less aspirational impression, but is accessible to more people.

-3. Differentiation strategy: This is a strategy that focuses on the uniqueness of the product or service as compared to those of competitors.
+3. Differentiation strategy: This is a strategy that focuses on the uniqueness of your product or service compared to those of competitors.
+Thinking about your unique selling point (USP) and how it solves a problem in your potential customers’ lives is key here.

 4. Convenience-based strategy: This strategy emphasises comfort, ease of access, satisfaction, indulgence, and other aspects that promote consumer satisfaction.
-For example think of Amazon and it’s prime offer, delivering products within 24 hours to their customers.
+Think of Amazon Prime, delivering products within 24 hours to their customers.

 Getting Started With Brand Positioning